Anemia

 Approximate budget requirements for analysis: Each haemoglobinometer costs approximately US$ 300–500 depending on the model, and the cuvette cost is approximately US$ 0.50 when both items are procured through UNICEF.
 While most of the field experience in the use of portable haemoglobinometers has been with HemoCue®, other portable haemoglobinometers are available from other manufacturers at a similar cost (US$ 400–600).

 Adjustments and interpretation of results: WHO has established cutoff values for haemoglobin to define anaemia by population group, including for pregnant women 5, 11.
 These are shown in Tables 3.23.4.
 Table 3.2 presents haemoglobin levels used to diagnose anaemia, while Table 3.3 defines the public health significance of anaemia in a population.
-Table 3.4 shows the adjustments of haemoglobin values that are required to correct for changes that occur due to altitude and smoking (based on the average number of cigarettes per day).
-Populations living at high altitudes where oxygen pressure is low have higher haemoglobin concentrations, reduced oxygen saturation and an increased production of red blood cells to ensure oxygen supply to tissues.
+Table 3.4 shows the adjustments of haemoglobin values that are required to correct for changes that occur due to elevation and smoking (based on the average number of cigarettes per day).
+Populations living at high elevations where oxygen pressure is low have higher haemoglobin concentrations, reduced oxygen saturation and an increased production of red blood cells to ensure oxygen supply to tissues.
 These physiological characteristics would result in identifying fewer cases of anaemia using the cutoff values in Table 3.2.
 The approach shown in Table 3.4 adjusts everyone’s haemoglobin value first, then applies the haemoglobin cutoff value for anaemia from Table 3.2.

 The distribution of haemoglobin among sub-groups of the population can also provide important information concerning the aetiology of anaemia (vitamin A deficiency, iron deficiency, other nutrient deficiencies, inflammation status or blood disorders) 12.
 For example, if the iron deficient population has the same distribution of haemoglobin as the iron replete population, then iron deficiency is unlikely to be the cause of anaemia.
 On the other hand, if the iron deficient population has a lower haemoglobin distribution, then it is more likely that iron is a cause of anaemia in that population.